lboclboc/esp32effectbox/README.md

 ### Configure SDK
 cd build; cmake --build . -t menuconfig

+### Build problems in eclipse?

+The espressif build plugin for eclipse is sadly not quite the most stable thing - sometimes it gets really messed up.
+This can solve it:
+- Rename/remove ~/.espressif
+- Go in to windows->preferences->C++->build->environment and delete all variables.
+- Remove the build-directories below both esp-idf and esp32effectbox
+- Rerun Help->ESP-IDF Tools Manager -> Install Tools, to be safe use python3 for python command.

 ## TODO
 - Possibly use DMA-buffers for filtering instead of the echo-buffer.